-Last November, a CJEU advocate general, Michal Bobek, had already argued that Spain could not claim the extradition of the Mallorcan rapper under the later penal code which allowed for a tougher penalty for one of the crimes of which he was convicted - glorifying terrorism - than that in force at the time of the alleged offence.
+Last November, an ECJ advocate general, Michal Bobek, had already argued that Spain could not claim the extradition of the Mallorcan rapper under the later penal code which allowed for a tougher penalty for one of the crimes of which he was convicted - glorifying terrorism - than that in force at the time of the alleged offence.
 The difference in sentence is significant because the higher maximum penalty for the offence in the 2015 code - three years' prison - means that extradition is much more straightforward for the country requesting it, since it removes the requirement to verify double criminality - that is, to show that the events in question constitute a crime in both Belgian and Spanish law.

 As a result of today's ruling, the Belgian court hearing the case has now to assess whether the crimes of which Valtònyc was found guilty in Spain have equivalents in the Belgian penal code.
 The Court of Appeal in Ghent will decide on this as part of its ruling on whether to accept extradition or not.
 In any case, the decision it makes could still be appealed to a third court.

-After the CJEU's decision this Tuesday, the rapper told Catalunya Ràdio that "tricks and lies don't work in Europe".
+After the ECJ's decision this Tuesday, the rapper told Catalunya Ràdio that "tricks and lies don't work in Europe".
 He added: "You can't extradite someone on the grounds of terrorism just for making music, you can't do that in Europe".

 In exile since June 2018